Yunusabdul38/api.sales.starknet.id/README.md

 - **Language**: Deno
 - **Function**: Fetches transactions and associated metadata hashes.
 - **Directory**: `./indexer`
+- **Note**: A free token for the indexer can be generated on Apibara.
+Visit [Apibara's website](https://www.apibara.com/) for more details.

 ## Open a Second terminal and execute this command